Canadian Marketing Code of Ethics & Standards

 For more information on disclosure requirements, see section I14 of this Code.

-L1.4 Continuity Programs (also known as Advance Consent Marketing Plans): Programs where the consumer or business gives consent to receive and pay for products or services on a continuing or periodic basis until the recipient cancels the plan are subject to the requirements laid out in Section I16 of this Code, Automatically Billed Products and Services.
+K1.4 Continuity Programs (also known as Advance Consent Marketing Plans): Section I16 of this Code (Automatically Billed Products and Services) applies to programs where the consumer or business gives consent to receive and pay for products or services on a continuing or periodic basis until the recipient cancels the plan.

-L1.5 E-commerce: When selling products and services online markets must:
+L1.5 E-commerce: When selling products and services online marketers must:

-• send a separate confirmation e-mail as soon as possible after the online portion of a transaction has been completed, including a copy of or link to the agreement and which meets the format requirements set out by Canada's Anti-Spam Law; and
+- Send a separate confirmation email as soon as possible after the online portion of a transaction has been completed.
+The email should meet the format requirements set out by CASL and must include a copy of or link to the agreement; and

 Considering the fundamental importance of customer and prospect databases in direct and digital marketing and cataloguing, marketers should consult Section J of this Code, Protection of Personal Privacy and relevant guides, most specifically CMA's Privacy Compliance Guide.

-L2.1 Lotteries, Draws and Contests: The use of these practices in the promotion of goods or services must conform to all relevant federal, provincial and municipal laws.
-These marketing practices are highly regulated by law and marketers should obtain guidance from legal experts and/or professional lotteries, draws and contest administrators.
+K2.1 Lotteries, Draws and Contests: The use of these practices in the promotion of goods or services must comply with all relevant laws.
+These marketing activities are highly regulated, and marketers are encouraged to obtain guidance from legal experts.

 Marketers must provide adequate and fair disclosure of all terms and conditions of a contest in a manner that is clear, visible, easy to find, easy to read and easy to understand.